satyakanwar/Document-Question-Answering/README.md

 # Document-Question-Answering
-An end-to-end OCR-free pipeline using Qwen3-VL that answers questions from both single-page and multi-page document images, achieving good performance through prompt engineering and content-based page selection.
+An end-to-end OCR-free pipeline using Qwen3-VL that answers questions from both single-page and multi-page document images through prompt engineering and content-based page selection.